The future of maritime autonomy: an operators perspective

 Richard Daltry Technical director ASV Global UK

-This presentation will focus on how ASV Global’s autonomy system has developed systems and processes to achieve autonomous international transits.
-As part of this, ASV Global will present the safety case for the first international transit of a powered USV, and the development and technological underpinning that make this possible.
-ASV Global has the most advanced autonomy system for unmanned surface vehicles (USVs) to date.
+This presentation will focus on how ASV Global’s autonomy system is developing systems and processes to work towards autonomous international transits.
+As part of this, ASV Global will present the safety case for the first international transit of a powered USV, and the development and technological underpinning that will one day make this possible.
 With over 1,300 days of unmanned operations and many firsts within the industry, ASV Global has built a strong case history to allow for safe operations over the horizon.

 Value of autonomy measured through operations on multiple commercial vessels

 Michael Johnson CEO Sea Machines Robotics USA

 Sea Machines has deployed autonomous command systems on multiple vessels operating in various applications, working with owners and managers who have been operating vessels for generations, and who today are witnessing stagnation in the industry through continued reliance on highly manual 20th century vessel command.
 Smart-ship technology such as autonomous command and ship-to-shore connectivity provides immense value with new efficiencies, predictability and reduced liabilities.
 Sea Machines will present and discuss use cases of marine autonomy on actual vessels performing different tasks at sea and the real value to these companies as measured by multiple stakeholders.

 Situational Awareness and Decision Support 14:00 - 17:30

 Sea Hunter and maritime autonomous behaviours

 Dr Tim Barton Maritime chief engineer Leidos USA